drankush/VoxRad/README.md

 ## 📜 License

 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.

-### 🧩 Third-Party Libraries:

-This application uses FFmpeg, which is licensed under the GNU General Public License (GPL) version 2 or later.
+Till v0.3.0-beta, the application uses FFmpeg, which is licensed under the GNU General Public License (GPL) version 2 or later.
 For more details, please refer to the [documentation](https://github.com/drankush/voxrad/docs/FFmpeg.md/) in the repository.

 ## 🐞 Support